 Have a $2 bill laying around?
 It could be worth thousands

-If you have any old $2 bills laying around, they could be worth thousands.
+If you have any old $2 bills laying around, they could be worth thousands of dollars.

 Some newer bills, such as those printed in 2003, could have significant value.